List of preserved steam locomotives in Germany: Class 17.10

 Class 17.10 was assigned to the Prussian S 101.

 Class 18

 The Deutsche Reichsbahn grouped those express train, tender locomotives with an axle arrangement of 2'C1' (Pacific), taken over from the state railways, into Class 18.
 In addition, locomotive number 18 201 is also included in this class.
-The remaining locomotives in the Deutsche Reichsbahn of the GDR incorporated into Class 02 on the change-over to computerised numbers.
+The remaining locomotives in the Deutsche Reichsbahn (East Germany) incorporated into Class 02 on the change-over to computerised numbers.

 Class 18.3

 The class IV h locomotives of the Grand Duchy of Baden State Railway (Deutsche Reichsbahn Class 18.3) are express locomotives with an axle arrangement of 2'C1' (Pacific).

 Class 18.4–5

 The steam locomotives of Bavarian class S 3/6, DRG Class 18.4–5, were express locomotives with the axle arrangement 4-6-2 (Pacific).

 Class 18.6 (DB)

 In the 1950s the Deutsche Bundesbahn carried out a modernisation of much of its locomotive fleet.
 This included the conversion of 30 examples of Class 18.5 by the firms of Krauss-Maffei and Henschel.
 This involved the Reichsbahn locomotives procured roughly between 1927 and 1930 of Bavarian S 3/6 series l to o, that were reclassified into DB Class 18.6.